 In traditional Tongan society, ta’anga means to cut down trees for a house or for carving.
 Fonua can mean people, as well as the land, and so we see our task at Ta’angafonua Charitable Trust as preserving our culture for the people and preparing something culturally meaningful.

-According to the 2013 census there were 60,336 Tongans living in New Zealand, making up 1.5% percent of the total New Zealand population.
+According to the 2018 census there were 82,389 Tongans living in New Zealand, a more than 25% population increase since the beginning of the 21st century.
+Tongans make up 1.5% percent of the total New Zealand population.
+A total of 64% of Tongan adults have a formal secondary school or post-school qualification.
+A total of 80% of Tongans live in Auckland.
 That population will keep growing.
 As more Tongans move into tertiary education and the professions, they will take on new attitudes, ideas and identities.

 Our aim, through the Ta’angafonua Charitable Trust, is to acknowledge and reflect those changes in our culture while preserving, describing and developing the best aspects of traditional Tongan culture.